ayushch05/Ayush-s-Portfolio-for-Robotic-Project/index.md

 # Ayush's Robotic Arm Smart Car
 My project is to build a smart car with a self-cooling system and also a robotic arm to pick up and carry objects.
 The robotic arm smart car has a fan that turns on/off based on the temperature measured by the thermostat assembled on the smart car.
 My project also has infrared sensors and a thermostat, each for different functionalities.
-The infrared sensors are placed underneath the rover to detect ground surface within a 5-centimeter range by emitting light waves.
+The infrared sensors are placed underneath the rover to detect ground surface within a 5-centimeter range by emitting light waves and receiving reflected light waves.
 The thermostat's function is to measure the room temperature, and based on a certain room temperature, the thermostat sends a signal to arduino controller board to either turn on or off the fan.

-This is what my rover consists of.
+My future goal of this project is to replace the fan with a machine that send data about temperature at different places and other information like pictures and wind speed to remote systems.
+This gives us opportunities to learn more about those places to make tasks of gathering information easier for human beings, so they can analyze raw data.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|